Fight to stay in the Championship has been ten years in the making for Millwall’s Tom Elliott

 Two further substitute appearances followed in the closing months of the season, but Leeds finished bottom of the Championship and were relegated to League One.

 The following season Elliott made just one appearance in the Carling Cup against Macclesfield.
-That was that for the England U16 and U18 international in Leeds colours.
+That was that for the U16 and U18 international in Leeds colours.

 However, he remained at the club until early 2011, going out on loan to Macclesfield, and in the intervening time.
 Then there was a short stint in Scotland with Hamilton before he ventured back south to join Stockport in the Blue Square Premier.